 The Heritage Council accepts the Executive Director's Recommendation and the rationale provided in the Recommendation.

-The amendment to include additional land to the current Registration responds to the specific circumstances of the site, including the presence of a school building to the north which is within a Heritage Overlay.
-The amended extent of Registration will not overlap or conflict with that Overlay.
+The amendment to include additional land to the current Registration responds to the specific circumstances of the site, its slope, the orientation of buildings and the presence of the 1878 school building.